JaimeGensler/thyseus/README.md

 -   _And more to come!_

 **Please note: Thyseus is in early development and is far from feature-complete.
-Pre-1.0.0 releases will not follow Semver and may have frequent breaking changes.**
+Pre-1.0.0 releases may have frequent breaking changes.**

 ## Installation